-A time bomb that's ticking - Dealing with ticks.
+A 'TICK'ing time bomb - Dealing with ticks.

 Ticks are benefiting from climate change, posing a threat to both human and animal health.
 We are informing all our clients at what you can do to protect both your dog and yourself.